 This is a question Richard Leider asked older adults for his book The Power of Purpose, and the three themes he heard in response have shaped the way we understand financial planning as a holistic process and inspired our mission to help people think beyond their money.
 (The three themes are listed near the end of this article, so keep reading!)

-The Behavioral Financial Advice Program helped us understand that people are always doing three things: thinking, feeling and doing.
+The education our advisors completed to become certified in Behavioral Financial Advice helped us understand that people are always doing three things: thinking, feeling and doing.
 We are more aware of what we are thinking than what we are feeling; yet we feel things before we think about them, and this can have a negative impact on our decisions and actions.

 Change is hard, for all of us.